-cuda.as_cuda_array()
+cuda.as cuda array (sync=True)

 Create a DeviceNDArray from any object that implements the cuda array interface.

 A view of the underlying GPU buffer is created.
 No copying of the data is done.
 The resulting DeviceNDArray will acquire a reference from obj.